SzymonJak982/Youtube-Summarizer/README.md

 - *Summary history: Summarizer can now also store created summaries in local sqlite session*
 - *Currently working on setting up a Whisper model locally to enhance transcript generation*
 ### Current development:
    - enhancing transcript generation functionality using Whisper
-   - recreating backend using FastAPI; also streamlit ux optimisation
-   - preserving generated summaries using local db model
    - generation time optimisation using async logic for API calls and Tenacity

 ## Prerequisites